ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/7825227">FcEazy</a></p>

-Having worked with both of you on numerous projects, I've always valued your unique 'insider-outsider' perspectives. chiv, you are a mainstay of the international staff scene who frequently lends your expertise to Chinese tournaments; Imokora, you are one of the pillars of the Chinese-speaking community who has become increasingly active in major international events.
+Having worked with both of you on numerous projects, I've always valued your unique "insider-outsider" perspectives. chiv, you are a mainstay of the international staff scene who frequently lends your expertise to Chinese tournaments; Imokora, you are one of the pillars of the Chinese-speaking community who has become increasingly active in major international events.

 Based on your extensive experience in both hosting and pooling, where do you see the biggest differences between the Chinese-speaking tournaments and the broader international scene?